Zero Lower Bound

 The unconventional monetary policy undertaken by various central banks through asset purchasing was effective in mitigating the negative effects of the zero lower bound.
 The Federal Reserve’s asset purchase program resulted in a 3% reduction in short-term interest rates.
 The policies also reduced the output gap in the US and resulted in a crucial impact on interest rate spreads.

 In Europe, the impact of the unconventional policies was more measurable.
 Gilt yields were 1% lower than they would have been as a result of quantitative easing.
-The most impactful measure was the EURIBOR-EONIA spread, which lowered interest rates from 1.8% during the collapse of the Lehman Brothers to 0.05% after implementation of the policies.
+The most impactful measure was the EURIBOR-EONIA spread, which lowered interest rates from 1.8% during the collapse of the Lehman Brothers to 0.05% after the implementation of the policies.

 The European Central Bank used an enhanced credit easing support policy to compress interest spreads, which helped the economy during the recession.
 Quantitative easing played a significant role in Europe in helping stabilize the economy after the collapse of Lehman Brothers, although it was still not enough to prevent a fall in economic activity.